Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 5. If done successfully, a 'Figure 1' tab should come up with a brain slice.
 If you click on a point in Figure 1, a 'Figure 2' window should come up.
 Press 'p' key to have a subject, volume, and, surface window to have different views.
 Press 'w' for coordinates.

 ## Event-Related fMRI Analysis (https://github.com/fahsuanlin/labmanual/wiki/11.-fMRI-analysis)
+### Map fMRI time series from EPI volumnes on cortical surfaces
 1. There should be a register.dat file from the co-registration step for your subject
 2. `tcsh`
 3. `source .cshrc`